How To Implement a Green Fleet Management Strategy

-Vigilant Fuel Management
+Vigilant Fleet Fuel Management

 It’s only through careful monitoring of your fleet that you will be able to identify vehicles that may be performing poorly, and drivers that may not be driving economically.
-Consider implementing an incentive for drivers to limit their speed to 60mph, reducing fuel consumption and ensuring drivers are complying with your green fleet strategy.
+Consider implementing an incentive for drivers to limit their speed to 60mph, reducing fuel consumption and ensuring drivers are complying with your green fleet policy.

-In order to accurately monitor fuel consumption rates throughout your fleet, you should also consider employing a revised fuel monitoring and management system.
+In order to accurately monitor fuel consumption rates throughout your fleet, you should also consider employing a revised fuel tracking system.
 To do so as accurately as possible, you will need to record the distance each of your vehicles covers and the amount of fuel consumed.
 With this data recorded across your entire fleet, you will be able to determine inconsistencies between vehicles and drivers, and you will also be able to monitor potential maintenance and repair costs more vigilantly.

 If your company uses a small fleet of vehicles, your own manual recording system will help you to glean the data you need.
-For larger fleets, you may want to consider the use of a fuel card system.
+For larger fleets, you may want to consider the use of a carded fuel tracking system.
 This will feed you all the data required to successfully monitor your fleets’ current fuel consumption.

 Want to learn more about using fuel cards?
 Read our blog on how fuel cards could benefit your business.